muggy8/improbable/from-me-to-me/X1IapY2Y.md

 "The start of our colony."

 "Right.
 And that's normally how calendars are.
-They're usuaully anchored to dates of historical, religious, or agricultural importance.
+They're usually anchored to dates of historical, religious, or agricultural importance.
 This system doesn't seem related to agriculture or history at all and makes too much sense to be something religion related.
 That's why it doesn't make sense."

-"There's your non-senseical ramblings again.
+"There's your nonsensical ramblings again.
 As far as religion goes, yes the date system we have isn't really tied to anything.
 As for historical events, each village or maybe each region would have it's own set of historical events.
-If that's used then there'd be literally no reason for having dates at all if no one aggreed on when now is.
+If that's used then there would be literally no reason for having dates at all if no one agreed on when now is.
 As for this 'Agriculture' thing goes, I don't even know what it is."

 "Are you serious?
 You don't know what agriculture is? you know, farming?
 Planting things so they grow into food later."